 The Abrahams have earned a rapturous following among European connoisseurs and critics, but their wines were virtually unknown in the U.S. until we became their first U.S. importer last year.

-Our first retail offer, of the 2018 Blauburgunder, sold out in a heartbeat in January.
-The brilliant 2019 has just arrived, and at $54.95 a bottle, there are few Pinot Noirs (even from Burgundy) that are more compelling.
-But you'll need to move quickly to find out why.
+Our first retail offer, of the 2018 Blauburgunder, sold out in a heartbeat in January 2022.
+The brilliant 2019 has now arrived, and at $54.95 a bottle, there are few Pinot Noirs (even from Burgundy) that are more compelling.

 Breaking from the Past